grski/braindead/README.md

 copy_text = "Olaf Górski"  # copy text in the footer copy_link = "https://grski.pl"  # and copy link of the footer
-language = "en"  # default language set in the top level html lang property
+language = "en"  # default language set in the top level html lang property just_titles = 0  # if set to 1 the index page will only display titles without descriptions on default template
 ```

 None of these are required.
 You can overwrite none, one or more.
 Your choice.